-The Easter holiday can be the best time to visit Paris – although not this year, unfortunately.
+The Easter holiday can be the best time to visit Paris.
 Depending on when the holiday falls, you’ll likely be able to catch some lovely Parisian Spring weather – especially if Easter Sunday is in mid to late April.
-Since we won’t be able to celebrate Easter in Paris with you this year, we thought we’d share some French Easter traditions that you can take part in – no matter where you are in the world!
+We’d love to share some French Easter traditions that you can take part in – no matter where you are in the world!

 Les Cloches de Pâques